Jamaat-ul-Ahrar

+Jamaat-ul-Ahrar (جماعة الأحرار, "Assembly of the Free," abbreviated as JuA) is an al-Qaeda-linked splinter faction of the Tehreek-e-Taliban Pakistan (TTP, or Pakistani Taliban) that was formed in August 2014.
+Omar Khalid Khorasani, the JuA's founding leader, had close links to al-Qaeda and its leader Ayman al-Zawahiri.
+The organization is internationally designated as a terrorist group.

+The JuA came to prominence after it claimed responsibility for the 2014 Wagah border suicide attack.
+Relations between JuA and the TTP have long been contentious and marked by recurring rifts.
+In August 2014, Omar Khalid Khorasani split from the Pakistani Taliban and announced the formation of Jamaat ul-Ahrar.
+In September 2014, JuA issued a statement denouncing the Pakistani Taliban leadership and declared its support to the Islamic State militant group.

+JuA initiated a reconciliation process with the TTP in 2015 and remerged with the Pakistani Taliban in August 2020.
+Starting from 2023, amid growing rifts with the TTP's Central Shura Council and leadership disputes with Mufti Noor Wali Mehsud, the group has carried out attacks independently and has resumed operating separately from the Pakistani Taliban since 2025.
+In May 2026, intense clashes between the TTP and JuA erupted in the Kurram region, in which 19 JuA fighters and 3 TTP members were killed.

 History

 Roots and development

 In September 2014, Tehrik-i-Taliban Pakistan chief Fazlullah ousted Mohmand Agency chief Omar Khalid Khorasani (former leader of Ahrar-ul-Hind).
 Omar Khalid Khorasani and his associates in Mohmand Agency had accused the TTP leadership of deviating from the TTP ideology, leading to the formation of splinter group TTP Jamaat-ul-Ahrar.

 The Tehrik-i-Taliban Pakistan was effectively divided into two factions.
 The original TTP is headed by Maulana Fazlullah, who was elected in November 2013 following the killing of ex-chief Hakimullah Mehsud in a U.S. drone strike.
 In February 2014, Ahrar-ul-Hind, headed by Umar Qasmi (former leader in the Lashkar-e-Jhangvi) was formed after TTP opened peace talks with the Pakistani government.
 It later merged into Jamaat-ul-Ahrar, a second splinter group that broke away from Tehreek-i-Taliban in Pakistan on 4 September 2014, and named Omar Khalid Khorasani as its commander.